-David Burkus is a best-selling author, and a sought after speaker and associate professor of leadership and innovation at Oral Roberts University.
+David Burkus is a best-selling author, sought after speaker and associate professor of leadership and innovation at Oral Roberts University.
 David’s innovative views on leadership have earned him invitations to speak to leaders from a variety of organizations.
-His TED talk has viewed over 1.9 million times, and he is a regular contributor to Harvard Business Review.
+His TED talk has been viewed over 1.9 million times, and he is a regular contributor to Harvard Business Review.

 In this broadcast, David and I talk about:

-- Why your network does matter
+- Why your network matters (inter-personally and financially)

 - Why you should be doing everything in your power to build relationships

-- The importance of being authentic and understanding the network that you’re already in.
+- The importance of being authentic

-- Become a ”super connector”
+- How to become a ”super connector”

-How to Connect with David :
+How to Connect with David:

 Get the Latest Broadcasts of In The Trenches